Health and Safety

 Occupational Health and Safety Initiatives

-In February 2020, the Tsubaki Group Health and Safety Committee established a Basic Health and Safety Policy and Health and Safety Management Regulations to promote health and safety activities throughout the entire group.
-In FY 2020 we began to disseminate the Basic Health and Safety Policy within the Tsubaki Group.
-We also began operating the Health and Safety Management Regulations that form the basis of our health and safety management system.
-Specifically, the Basic Policy aims for:
+In February 2020, the Tsubaki Group Health and Safety Committee established the Basic Health and Safety Policy along with Health and Safety Management Regulations to promote health and safety activities across the entire Group.
+Beginning in FY 2020, we disseminated the Basic Health and Safety Policy throughout the Tsubaki Group and implemented the Health and Safety Management Regulations as the foundation of our health and safety management system.
+The Basic Policy specifically aims to:

 Safe manufacturing